nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 This post and the next will detail the implementation of the web scraper and dive into the code.
 These posts are intended to go into significantly more depth than the average web scraping tutorial.
-We won't run through every single one of the ~1400 lines of code in the repository but will touch on key components.
+We won't run through all ~1400 lines of code in the repository, but will touch on key components.
 Moreover, rather than discuss each component of the scraper one by one, we'll follow the flow of data through the program and through those components as it runs.
 This means we'll jump between different files and functions, but in a manner that illustrates how the moving parts work together.

 <span id="structure" />
 # Project structure